 - Even if you’re being creative, you still want to highlight the hierarchy.
 So your top-tier plan should be “better” than your entry-level plan.
 We’ll talk about this in more detail later on.

-Scott’s Cheap Flights is a great example of creative membership level names.
+Going (formerly Scott’s Cheap Flights) is a great example of creative membership level names.

 At first, the names seem pretty generic.
 After all, “Premium” and “Elite” are pretty common terms.
-But the magic is the fact that Scott’s Cheap Flights is focused on helping people find cheap airfare deals.
+But the magic is the fact that Going is focused on helping people find cheap airfare deals.